cazyw/shakespeare-quotes/README.md

 Then run the following:

 ```
-$ npm test
+$ npm run test-watch
 ```

-Note: do not run `npm start` or `npm run watch` at the same time as `npm test` as it will throw an error as they'll both try running a server on the same port. `npm test` script runs `webpack`, `nodemon` and `mocha` so file changes re-bundles the files, restarts the server and re-runs the tests.
+Note: do not run `npm start` or `npm run watch` at the same time as `npm run test-watch` as it will throw an error as they'll both try running a server on the same port. `npm run test-watch` script runs `webpack`, `nodemon` and `mocha` so file changes re-bundles the files, restarts the server and re-runs the tests.

-This is a section that needs working on.
+This section is a work in progress.

 ## Discussion